kstenschke/tictac-track/README.md

 #### Usage examples

 `r`    - Resume latest entry (has to be not running anymore).

-Usage example 2: r 1  - Resume entry with ID 1.
+`r 1`  - Resume entry with ID 1.
 Stops running entry, if any.

-Usage example 3: r 2  - Resume entry with ID 2.
+`r 2`  - Resume entry with ID 2.
 Stops running entry, if any.

-Usage example 4: r -1 - Resume entry 1 place before latest entry.
+`r -1` - Resume entry 1 place before latest entry.
 Stops running entry, if any.

-Usage example 5: r -2 - Resume entry 2 paces before latest entry.
+`r -2` - Resume entry 2 paces before latest entry.
 Stops running entry, if any.

 ### Command: day (d) - Add an all-day entry